front/sx-blocks-wp/README.md

 # StarterX Blocks Collection

-A collection of Gutenberg Blocks by Frontkom.
-All blocks are independent.
+A WP plugin with a collection of Gutenberg Blocks by Frontkom.
+All blocks are independent and have their own stack and webpack configuration.

 ## Blocks